swimhelenhsu/stars_filter_theory/Spring 2019/Spring 2019 Report.md

 #### Barbara Oramah, Lainey Reed, Pablo Alonso Alguacil and Ronya Strom
 ##### 12th April, 2019 **[Update the date]**

-**[Sidney: Hey team!
-I'll be commenting in these bolded square brackets.]**
+**[Helen: Hey team!
+I'll also be commenting in these bolded square brackets.
+Overall great job.
+Please watch out for consistent tenses and the writing while concise can be smoothened out at some points.
+Just some things to be careful about, overal it's great seeing you incorporate Sidney's changes]**

-**[Did you guys remove Felix's comments from your last submission?
-Please don't do that because I can't see if you properly address comments and resolve them.]**

-**[Overall: Nice work!
-Please address my comments on grammar, past tense, figure labeling, and Python commenting for next time.
-Consider writing a walk-through of how influent passes through your apparatus.]**

 ### Abstract